-Media Criticism & Journalism
+Media Criticism and Journalism

-Why study Media Criticism & Journalism?
+Why study Media Criticism and Journalism?

 This One-Year Certificate program provides practical study in media research, criticism, and professional writing on media-related topics.
 Subject areas emphasized include media history and criticism, journalistic reporting and writing, photojournalism, film and television studies, and scriptwriting.
 The writing skills gained through completion of this program will also enhance the abilities of any transfer major, particularly those interested in art, design, communications, education, or broadcasting.
 All program students have the opportunity to develop a substantial and varied writing portfolio.
 The Media Criticism and Journalism certificate is offered on-line.